m3n0sd0n4ld/uDork/README.md

 - Create a file with the name "cookie.py".
 - Open the file and write inside this line:
 ```
-cookie = "YOUR FACEBOOK COOKIE HERE"
+cookie = "YOUR FACEBOOK COOKIES HERE"
 ```
 - Save file and run uDork.py.